Lionel Messi: Barcelona

-As the Messi family had relatives in Catalonia, they sought to arrange a trial with Barcelona in September 2000.
+As the Messi family had relatives in Catalonia, they sought to arrange a trial with Barcelona in September 2000, when Messi was 13.
 First-team director Carles Rexach immediately wanted to sign him, but the board of directors hesitated; at the time it was highly unusual for European clubs to sign foreign players of such a young age.
-On 14 December, an ultimatum was issued for Barcelona to prove their commitment, and Rexach, with no other paper at hand, offered a contract on a paper napkin.
-In February 2001, the family relocated to Barcelona, where they moved into an apartment near the club's stadium, Camp Nou.
+On 14 December, an ultimatum was issued for Barcelona to prove their commitment, and Rexach, with no other paper at hand, wrote a contract on a paper napkin.
+In February 2001, Messi's family relocated to Barcelona, where they moved into an apartment near the club's stadium, Camp Nou.

 During his first year in Spain, Messi rarely played with the Infantiles due to a transfer conflict with Newell's; as a foreigner, he could only be fielded in friendlies and the Catalan league.
 Without football, he struggled to integrate into the team.
 He was reserved by nature, and was so quiet that some of his teammates initially believed he was mute.
 At home, he suffered from homesickness after his mother moved back to Rosario with his brothers and younger sister, María Sol, while he stayed in Barcelona with his father.
+(Note: Attributed to multiple references:)

-Messi enrolled at Barcelona's youth academy, La Masia, aged 13.
+At age 13, Messi enrolled at Barcelona's youth academy, La Masia.

-After a year at Barcelona's youth academy, La Masia, Messi was finally enrolled in the Royal Spanish Football Federation (RFEF) in February 2002.
-Now he could play in all competitions, and quickly befriended his teammates, among whom were Cesc Fàbregas and Gerard Piqué.
-After completing his growth hormone therapy at 14, Messi became an integral part of the "Baby Dream Team", Barcelona's greatest-ever youth side.
-During his first full season (2002–03), he was top scorer with 36 goals in 30 games for the Cadetes A, who won an unprecedented treble of the league, the Spanish cup, and the Copa Catalunya.
-In the Copa Catalunya final, their 4–1 victory over Espanyol became referred to in club lore as the partido de la máscara, the final of the mask.
-A week after suffering a broken cheekbone during a league match, Messi was allowed to start the game on the condition that he wear a plastic protector; soon hindered by the mask, he took it off and scored two goals in 10 minutes before his substitution.
-At the close of the season, he received an offer to join Arsenal, his first from a foreign club.
-Although Fàbregas and Piqué soon left for England with their own offers, Messi chose to remain in Barcelona.
+After a year at Barcelona's youth academy, La Masia, Messi was enrolled in the Royal Spanish Football Federation (RFEF) in February 2002.
+He could now play in all competitions, and he quickly befriended his teammates, including Cesc Fàbregas and Gerard Piqué.
+After completing his growth hormone therapy at age 14, Messi became an integral part of the "Baby Dream Team", which has been lauded as Barcelona's greatest-ever youth team.
+During his first full season (2002–03), he was the top scorer with 36 goals in 30 games for the Cadetes A, who won an unprecedented treble of the league, the Spanish cup, and the Copa Catalunya.
+In the Copa Catalunya final, their 4–1 victory over Espanyol came to be referred to in club lore as the partido de la máscara, the "final of the mask".
+A week after suffering a broken cheekbone during a league match, Messi was allowed to play on the condition that he wear a protective plastic mask.
+When the mask became a hindrance, Messi took it off and scored two goals within 10 minutes.
+At the end of the season, he received an offer to join the English football club Arsenal, but he chose to remain in Barcelona.
+(Note: Attributed to multiple references:)